-- (1) Outstanding SARs vest in one-third increments on each anniversary of the date of grant, with the first anniversary date occurring one year after the date of grant. - (2) Pursuant to the LII 2010 Incentive Plan, the exercise price for all outstanding SARs is based on the grant date fair market value, which is the average of the high and low NYSE trading prices of our common stock on the date of grant. - (3) The amounts shown represent all outstanding RSUs held by the NEOs.
-Refer to column (a) of Table 1 below for the vesting dates of such - (4) The amounts shown are based on the NYSE closing price of our common stock on December 29, 2017 (\$208.26).

-(5) The amounts shown represent outstanding PSUs held by the NEOs.
-Refer to column (b) of Table 1 below for the vesting dates of such awards and the performance assumptions used to calculate the number of unvested PSUs.
+- (1) Outstanding SARs vest in one-third increments on each anniversary of the date of grant, with the first anniversary date occurring one year after the date of grant. - (2) Pursuant to the LII 2010 Incentive Plan and the 2019 Equity and Incentive Compensation Plan, the exercise price for all outstanding SARs is based on the grant date fair market value, which is the average of the high and low NYSE trading prices of our common stock on the date of grant. - (3) The amounts shown represent all outstanding RSUs held by the NEOs.
+Refer to column (a) of Table 1 below for the vesting dates of such awards. - (4) The amounts shown are based on the NYSE closing price of our common stock on December 31, 2019 (\$243.97). - (5) The amounts shown represent outstanding PSUs held by the NEOs.
+Refer to column (b) of the table below for the vesting dates of such awards and the performance assumptions used to calculate the number of unvested PSUs.